Best Practices for Salesforce Lightning UI with SLDS

 **CSS Styling**

-• Avoid using type selectors with classes to prevent increased CSS specificity and markup dependencies.
+– Avoid type selectors with classes to prevent dependency issues.

-• Avoid long, nested selectors to prevent specificity issues.
+– Refrain from long, nested selectors to avoid specificity problems.

 **Focus Areas**

-• Follow SLDS documentation: Utilize the Salesforce Lightning Design System developer guide, which provides detailed guidelines and examples.
-Refer to: https://www.lightningdesignsystem.com/
+– _Follow SLDS documentation:_ Use the Salesforce Lightning Design System developer guide.

 You might also like